 Have you ever been at the nursery perusing the dizzying variety of annuals and perennials and pondering which ones might be best for which area of the garden?
 A good place to start is in understanding exactly what an annual is in reference to.
 Read on to learn more.

 What is an Annual Plant?

-The answer to “what is an annual plant” is, generally speaking, a plant which dies within one growing season; in other words — an annual plant cycle.
-Annual plant cycle is in reference to a once a year cycle of life.
-Annual garden plants germinate from seed, then blossom and finally set seeds before dying back.
+The answer to “what is an annual plant?” is, generally speaking, a plant that dies within one growing season; in other words — an annual plant cycle.
+The annual plant cycle is in reference to a once-a-year cycle of life.
+Annual garden plants germinate from seed, then blossom, and finally set seeds before dying back.
 Although they die back and must be replanted each year, they are generally showier than perennial plants with a long bloom period from spring to just before the first fall frost.

 The above is the simplest explanation as to what an annual plant is; however, the answer begins to get complicated with the following information.
 Some annual garden plants are referred to as hardy annuals or half-hardy annuals, while even some perennials may be grown as annuals.
 Confused?
 Let’s see if we can sort it out.

 Hardy annuals – Hardy annuals fall into the general definition above but do not need to be started inside.
 Sowing of hardy annuals can take place directly in the garden soil since they are more tolerant of light frosts.
 A few examples of hardy annuals for the garden are:

 Half-hardy annuals – Half-hardy annuals are started indoors four to eight weeks before the last frost.
 These annuals are not frost-hardy and cannot be planted until all danger of frost has passed.
 They fall into the same definition as other annuals as they germinate, grow, flower, and die all in a single year.
 Some half-hardy perennials are grown like annuals.
 These include: